shijistar/enum-plus/README.md

 ---

-### 💎 toSelect
+### 💎 &nbsp; toSelect

 <sup>**_[Function]_**</sup> &nbsp; `toSelect(config?: OptionsConfig): {value, label}[]`

-`toSelect` is similar to `items`, both return an array containing all enum items.
-The difference is that the elements returned by `toSelect` only contain the `label` and `value` fields.
-At the same time, the `toSelect` method supports inserting a default element at the beginning of the array, which is generally used for the default option of components such as dropdowns, representing all, none, or unlimited, etc., of course, you can also customize this default option
+`toSelect` is similar to `items`, both return an array of all enum items.
+The difference is that the elements returned by `toSelect` only contain the `label` and `value` fields, no other extra fields.
+At the same time, the `toSelect` method allows inserting a default element at the beginning of the array, which is generally used for the default option (which means _all_, _none_, or _unlimited_, etc) of select control.
+Of course, you can customize this default option.

 ---

-### 💎 toMenu
+### 💎 &nbsp; toMenu

 <sup>**_[Function]_**</sup> &nbsp; `toMenu(): { key, label }[]`

-Generate an object array that can be bound to the `Menu`, `Dropdown` components of [Ant Design](https://ant.design/components/menu)
+Returns an array of all enum items that conforms to [Ant Design](https://ant.design/components/menu) specifications.
+It's used to generate the `Menu`, `Dropdown` controls, in a single line of code.

 ```js
 import { Menu } from 'antd';